 Megarum Mining Limitada (“MML”) holds two ruby-mining titles, 7049C and 7057C, located in the Montepuez District of Mozambique.
 These titles each share a boundary with the existing MRM deposit and cover an area of approximately 190 square kilometres and 150 square kilometres, respectively.

-Based on the findings of auger drilling done during 2017, four potential bulk sampling locations were identified, and bulk sampling commenced in one of them in July 2018, with 117,000 tonnes of rock handled during the year, including 16,000 tonnes of ore.
-The wash plant that commenced operations in October 2018 processed and treated 4,200 tonnes of ore, with four carats of varying-grade rubies recovered.
+Based on the findings of auger drilling done during 2017, four potential bulk sampling locations were identified.
+A total of 541,000 tonnes of rock was handled during the year, including 42,500 tonnes of ore.
+The wash plant processed and treated 40,300 tonnes of ore during 2019, with 82 carats of varying-grade rubies recovered.

 Gemfields implemented an innovative grading and auction system for selling its rough gemstones.
 The auctions are held in secure locations with the material separated into homogenous lots and certified as either having been produced by Gemfields or obtained by Gemfields from third parties.
 The world’s leading rough gemstone buyers submit sealed bids for individual lots.
 A sale occurs if the highest bid received exceeds a pre-determined, but undisclosed, reserve price.
 The auctions have brought a level of professionalism and transparency previously not seen in the industry.